Introduction

 How does SmartREST work?

 Templates are associated with software or firmware versions of a device.
 Usually, a particular implementation of a device or application can only issue a particular set of well-defined types of requests.
 All devices with the same implementation share the same set of request types.
 Hence, the templates can be defined at implementation time.
-To make the templates available to Cumulocity IoT, the first device with a particular implementation will send its templates and makes them available for usage by all similar devices.
+To make the templates available to Cumulocity, the first device with a particular implementation will send its templates and makes them available for usage by all similar devices.

 This process is illustrated in the image below.
 Assume that a device with an implementation version “Device_1.0” starts communicating through SmartREST.
 After retrieving its credentials, the device will ask the SmartREST proxy if its template is already known.
-If the template is not found on the server, the device will send its template in a single static text request to Cumulocity IoT.
+If the template is not found on the server, the device will send its template in a single static text request to Cumulocity.
 Once this procedure has been carried out, all similar devices using that template can start communicating using SmartREST without re-sending the template to the server.

-is filled with a server-side timestamp (see below).
+The example also roughly illustrates the translation process.
+In “Template 1”, "%%" is a placeholder to be filled by the SmartREST proxy. "time" is filled with a server-side timestamp (see below).
 The remaining placeholders are filled with request data.
-The line 1,200,20.5
+The line 1,200,20.5 in the example request is interpreted as follows:

-- The first column references the template to be used, in this case Template 1.
+• The first column references the template to be used, in this case Template 1.

-refers to the first free placeholder in the template, in this case the ID in the"source"
+• 200 refers to the first free placeholder in the template, in this case the ID in the "source" element (The ID of the device that sends the measurement).

-refers to the second free placeholder in the template, here the value of the temperature measurement.
+• 20.5 refers to the second free placeholder in the template, here the value of the temperature measurement.

 The basic SmartREST protocol